yegor256/blog/_drafts/share.md

 We see it very often.
 What do we do?

 First, we're trying to understand why it's happening.
 The simpliest answer is that the client is a moron.
-Such cases also exist, but rarely.
+Sometimes this is exactly the case, but rarely.
 Much more often our clients are not that bad.
 What is it then?
 Why can't they follow the process and abide the rules?
 There are a few possible reasons.

-Maybe rules are not explained well?
+Maybe **rules are not explained well**?
 This is the most popular root cause &mdash; the rules of work are not clear enough for the client.
 He just doesn't know what he is supposed to do, in order to submit a request and get it implemented.
 To prevent this, we're trying to educate